• Skip to primary navigation

 • 1/2 tsp. black pepper ground

-• 1 to 2 pcs wilted banana leaves
+• 2 pcs wilted banana leaves

 • 2 pcs banana leaves